Yeison0416/webpack-config-ts/README.md

 # webpack-config
 This repo shows the first set up of a project to manage its dependencies.
 It uses Webpack like the the build bundler and dependency manager.
+It supports ts, scss and handlebars.
 # Quick start Instructions
 Run **npm install** to install necessary dependencies.